 When I compare the county map to the town map, the numbers don’t match.
 Why is that?

 The town map reflects the rate of Vermont residents who tested positive for COVID-19.
 The county map reflects the number of Vermont residents and non-Vermont residents who tested positive for COVID-19 while visiting or seeking care in Vermont.

 Anyone who provided the Health Department a Vermont address as their current address when they were identified as a case.

 Are people with second homes in Vermont included?

 If someone provided their second home as their current address, they are reflected in the map.
 However, we often don’t know if the address they provided is their first or second home.

-My town has no cases or a low number of cases.
+My town has had no cases or a low number of cases since March.
 Does that mean I’m safer?